Polyneuropathy

 Autoimmune Diseases

-Autoimmune diseases such as Sjögren's, lupus, Guillain Barre syndrome, celiac disease and rheumatoid arthritis cause damage to peripheral nerves.
+Autoimmune diseases such as Sjögren's syndrome, lupus, Guillain-Barre syndrome, celiac disease, and rheumatoid arthritis can cause damage to the peripheral nerves.

 Bacterial and Viral Infections

-In addition to diseases such as hepatitis B, hepatitis C, Lyme disease, shingles, some viral and bacterial infections are among the most common causes of neuropathy.
+In addition to diseases such as Hepatitis B, Hepatitis C, Lyme disease, and shingles, some viral and bacterial infections are among the most common causes of neuropathy.

 Bone Marrow Disorders

-Some bone marrow cancers can also cause neuropathy because they cause abnormal increases in protein levels in the blood.
+Some bone marrow cancers can lead to neuropathy by causing abnormal increases in protein levels in the blood.

-Some inherited disorders, such as Charcot Marie Tooth disease, can contribute to the development of neuropathy.
+Certain hereditary disorders, such as Charcot-Marie-Tooth disease, can contribute to the development of neuropathy in individuals.

-Chemotherapy and some drugs used in HIV treatment cause neuropathy.
+Certain medications used in chemotherapy and HIV treatment can cause neuropathy.

 Liver and Kidney Diseases

-Studies show that neuropathy develops in approximately half of kidney patients.
-Neuropathy is also common in patients with liver disease.
+Research shows that approximately half of kidney patients develop neuropathy.
+Neuropathy is also a common condition in individuals with liver disease.

 Toxins

-Exposure to chemicals such as arsenic and mercury, abuse of drugs and chemicals are also causes of polyneuropathy.
+Exposure to chemicals like arsenic and mercury, as well as the misuse of drugs and chemicals, are also among the causes of polyneuropathy.

 Hypothyroidism

-Underactive thyroid glands, although rare, can cause damage to the peripheral nervous system.
+Although rare, an underactive thyroid gland can lead to damage in the peripheral nervous system.

-The diagnosis of polyneuropathy is based primarily on the history of the patients.
-A detailed physical and neurological examination is also performed.
-Some tests are used to check muscle strength, reflexes, coordination and posture.
+The diagnosis of polyneuropathy begins with taking the patient's medical history.
+A detailed physical and neurological examination is also conducted.
+Certain tests are used to check muscle strength, reflexes, coordination, and posture.

 MRI and CT Scans